Winnipeg Fire Paramedic Service: Winnipeg Fire Department

 The Winnipeg Fire Department (WFD), operating under the parent organization of the Winnipeg Fire Paramedic Service, is the fire department for the City of Winnipeg.

 It provides fire suppression service, HAZMAT (Hazardous Materials) responses, high-angle rescue, trench rescue, vehicle extrication, and surface water rescue, as well as assisting the Winnipeg Emergency Medical Services branch with pre-hospital patient care.

 Initially, Winnipeg had a volunteer fire brigade that began in the city in 1874; the WFD was subsequently created in 1882.

-As of 2011, 29 fire engines, 6 rescues, 5 aerial ladders, 3 squads, 4 District Chief units, and 1 Platoon Chief operate on four 48-hour platoons (two 10-hour shifts, two 14-hour shifts, and then 4 days off); all units are operational and staffed full-time.
-WFD also has 2 of the heavy rescue units that assist with technical rescue, trench rescue, hazmat, auto extraction, water rescue, along with specialty design vehicles, as well as 2 jetboats and several zodiacs for water rescue & water-based fire suppression.
+As of 2026, 28 fire engine pumper companies, 7 rescue companies (5 utilising engine pumpers, 2 utilising heavy rescue apparatus), 6 aerial ladders (3 100-foot platforms, 2 100-foot ladders, 1 75-foot ladder quint), 3 squads, 4 District Chief units, 2 Fire Investigators, 1 Safety Officer, and 1 Platoon Chief operate on four 48-hour platoons (two 10-hour shifts, two 14-hour shifts, and then 4 days off); all units are operational and staffed full-time.
+WFD also has 2 of the heavy rescue units that assist with technical rescue, trench rescue, hazmat, vehicle extrication, water rescue, along with specialty design vehicles, as well as 2 jetboats and several zodiacs for water rescue & water-based fire suppression.

 Until 1 January 2018, the WFD also offered child car seat inspections to the general public.
 These inspections required the owner of the child seat to have already installed the seat in the vehicle and to bring it to one of the seven stations at which the service is offered.
 There, firefighters that had special training in ensuring child car seats are fitted safely would inspect the car seat to make sure it is safe for use.
 If any adjustments were required, they would assist the owner in making the adjustments and educate them on how to properly secure the child seat.